 Second automatic feature is the Makeup button.
 Enabling the Makeup button automatically compensates the output level if the threshold and ratio settings change.
 In other words, if you change the Ratio of the compression, then Live will automatically adjust the output gain.
 These are both helpful in automating Live’s Compressor.

 Expand instead of Compress:

 I love using the Expand feature on the Compressor.
-It’s a little known gem.
+It’s a little-known gem.
 With the Compressor set to Expand it acts as an upward expander, and will increase the gain when signals exceed the threshold.
 With this feature you can make the louder parts louder, giving you a bigger dynamic range.
 Normally a Compressor pushes the louder parts down, but now with Expand it will increase them if it is over the threshold.

 Return to Default:

 This next trick is helpful with almost every parameter in Ableton Live.
 After you adjust a parameter you might find you want to go back to the default setting.
 There are three ways of doing this.
-First is manually by hand, which sucks, second is by right clicking the parameter and choosing “return to default, and third you can click the parameter in question and hit the delete key.
+First is manually by hand, which sucks, second is by right clicking the parameter and choosing “return to the default, and third you can click the parameter in question and hit the delete key.